 Another great piece of advice I got was from Roy Wallace of Select Sires.
 (We worked together as relief technicians for COBA).
 When he became the bull buyer for Select Sires he advised me to only use proven AI bulls!
 I have followed this sound advice as closely as possible throughout the years.

 Give you multiple options out of a great breeding female and reduce many years it would take to select proven prodigy.

-It is our desire to find someone to either take over or integrate this well established performance and genetic program and take it into the future to make even more advanced improvements.
-It is a great opportunity for a progressive Angus breeder to benefit from our lifetime of breeding the right kind of performance cattle.
+It is our desire to carry on the legacy of Robert Duane Plymale, and keep improving upon his work.
+To take it into the future to make even more advanced improvements.
+It is also our goal to spread it around and provide a great opportunity for a progressive Angus breeder to benefit from our lifetime of breeding the right kind of performance cattle.